IBM/car-auction-network-fabric-node-sdk/README.md

 fabric_ca_client = new Fabric_CA_Client('https://admin:4352f3499a@nd61fdbe87a194a10bde3cccdb90d427e-org1-ca.us04.blockchain.ibm.com:31011', null ,"org1CA", crypto_suite);
 ```

+Note that from the first gif to the second gif that my credentials changed.
+That is just
+because I needed to get a new network.
+Yours will remain the same.

 Now, run this command to register and enroll `user1`.
 You can only register an identity once.
 If you
-get errors, it is probably since that user is already registered - you can try it with a different name.
+get errors, it is probably because that user is already registered - you can try it with a different name.

 ```
 $ node registerUser.js